Carniverous19/helium_analysis_tools/README.md

     02-03 07:13:09 |  703423 | obedient-flaxen-cat       |    7.8  | INVAL  |  11.0 |  -96 | 0.00 | snr too high (snr:11.0, rssi: -96<-90)

 Column descriptions:
- - **time**: This is the time in your local timezone (or the operating systems configured timezone) when the witness occurred
+ - **time**: This is the time in your local timezone (or the operating system's configured timezone) when the witness occurred
  - **block**: This is the block height reported in the witness transaction
  - **transmitting hotspot**: This is the name of the hotspot that beaconed and can be witnessed by the reference hotspot.
 Note if the name is longer than 25-characters it will be clipped.
  - **dist km**: This is the distance between the transmitting hotspot and reference hotspot in km using the cache'd hotspot locations and haversine formula.
- - **valid?**: This will be `valid` if the witness was valid or `INVAL` if the witness was invalid, see `inval reason` fora  description of why a witness was invalid
+ - **valid?**: This will be `valid` if the witness was valid or `INVAL` if the witness was invalid, see `inval reason` for a description of why a witness was invalid
  - **snr**: This is the signal to noise ratio in dB for the witness
  - **rssi**: This is the signal strength in dBm for the witness
  - **RUs**: This is the number of reward units earned for this specific witness
- - **inval reason**: If the witness was invalid this column will give a brief description of why it was invalid.
+ - **inval reason**: If the witness was invalid this column will give a brief description of why it was invalid

-### beacons
+### Beacons
 This report gives a summary of recent beacons from the specified hotspot.
 Beacons are the result of being challenged by other hotspots and show up as "challengee" activity in explorer.
-The should occur roughly every 240 blocks based on the `poc_challenge_interval` chain variable at the time of this writing.
+The should occur every 360 blocks (based on the `poc_challenge_interval` chain variable).
 These are transmits by the reference hotspot, to see who can be received by the reference hotspot use the "witnesses" report.
 There are two main reports the default report and the detailed report.

-to run the default `beacons` report run:
+To run a default `beacons` report, run:

     python3 beacon_reports.py -x beacons --address {hotspot address}